aspose-cells/Aspose.Cells-Doc-md/cpp/developer-guide/formulas/ways-to-calculate-formulas/_index.md

 **Sample Code**

-{{< gist "aspose-cells" "9f351edfebf7c0f682eedd4dec8eb98c" "Examples-CellsCPP-Formulas-WaysToCalculateFormulas-DirectCalculationOfFormula.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-Formulas-WaysToCalculateFormulas-DirectCalculationOfFormula.cpp" >}}
 ## **Calculating Formulas Once Only**
 When Workbook.CalculateFormula() is called to calculate the values of formulas in a workbook template, Aspose.Cells creates a calculating chain.
 It increases performance when formulas are calculated for the second or third time.